 2017 marked the sixth Asian American Craftswomen Holiday Crafts Fair.
 This event benefited Asian Immigrant Women Advocates (AIWA).
 We were honored to support AIWA, which has a long and successful history of empowering low-income women and youth.

-We hope you join us in future events and enjoy the unique fusion of the feminine and Asian and Western sensibilities that is distinctive to the artwork of Asian American Craftswomen.
+We hope you join us on December 1, 2018, for our seventh annual fair and enjoy the unique fusion of the feminine and Asian and Western sensibilities that is distinctive to the artwork of Asian American Craftswomen.

 AAC logo by miyoko-graphix